JakobKirschner/pandapower/doc/elements/trafo.rst

 In addition to tap_step_percent, a value for tap_step_degree can be defined to model an angle shift for each tap, resulting in a cross regulator that affects the magnitude as well as the angle of the transformer ratio.
-Use tap_changer_type "Ratio", or if the angle shift is :math:'\pm 90' degrees, you can use tap_changer_type "Symmetrical" (and tap_step_percent can be left empty).
+Use tap_changer_type "Ratio", or if the angle shift is :math:'\theta = 90' degrees, you can use tap_changer_type "Symmetrical" (and tap_step_degree can be left empty).

 .. math::
    :nowrap: